jellyfish-toolkit/pipe-framework/README.md

 # Pipe Framework

 Data oriented web microframework.
-Allows you to create web-services with ETL approach instead of traditional MVC
+Allows you to create web-services with ETL approach instead of traditional MVC.
+Not related to the HBO's Silicon Valley show.

 ## Introduction